Marquette vs. Providence: Sportsbook promo codes, odds, spread, over/under - December 19

 Marquette vs. Providence Betting Trends

-- A total of three out of the Golden Eagles' nine games this season have hit the over.
+- The Golden Eagles and their opponents have combined to hit the over three out of nine times this season.

-- Providence has covered five times in 10 games with a spread this season.
+- Providence has won five games against the spread this year, while failing to cover five times.

-- So far this year, just two of the Friars games have gone over the point total.

 Marquette Futures Odds